Skip to content

 A puffin with a beak full of fresh fish perched on a rock by the water on the Farne Islands, Northumberland

-The puffin is one of Britain’s best loved birds, and if you’re really lucky you might catch a glimpse of them on your walk at Spyway, where a small colony returns each year to their burrows in the cliff face.
+The puffin is one of Britain’s best loved birds, and if you’re really lucky you might catch a glimpse of them on your walk at Spyway, where a few pairs return each year to their nesting ledge in the cliff face.

 Where to spot puffins in Dorset

 Hundreds of thousands of people enjoy the South West Coast Path in South Purbeck every year.
-But few realise that hidden away in the sheer cliffs beneath their feet is the South Coast’s most easterly (and probably smallest) colony of puffins.
+But few realise that hidden away in the sheer cliffs beneath their feet is the last remaining colony of puffins on mainland England’s south coast.

 The puffins come in from the sea to Purbeck each spring and are here for about three months.

 Perhaps because there are so few, a sight of them is a magical moment – but a poignant one too.
-Be careful and patient, and you may see them flying into their burrows in the cliffs, sometimes carrying fish, presumably to feed their young.
+Be careful and patient, and you may see them flying into their nesting ledge in the cliffs, sometimes carrying fish to feed their young.

 Declining numbers

 Although described as being as ‘thick as grass’ here in the 1930s, by 1975 numbers had gone down to just 23.
-For the past decade there have rarely been more than half a dozen seen.
-No chicks are known to have fledged for a decade or so now, but puffins live for 20 years or more and are loyal to their nesting sites, so will keep coming back to try.
+For the past few years only three breeding pairs have been seen.
+No chicks are known to have fledged in recent years, but puffins live for 20 years or more and are loyal to their nesting sites, so will keep coming back to try.

 The plight of Purbeck’s puffins is sadly typical of the global situation.
 Their dramatic decline is thought to be largely linked to the decline in fish populations, particularly sand eels.
-Elsewhere, predation of chicks by rodents has also contributed to their decline.
+However, in Purbeck, their plight is thought to be due to predation of chicks by rodents, gulls or crows.

 Puffin conservation